AdrianCeku/qrcode-generator-GUI/README.md

 **Error Correction**: Changes Error Correction Level.
 M allows up to 15% of the QR-Code to be unreadable but still work.
 Q allows for 25% and so on.

-**Color**: Changes the Color of the Code itself.
+**Color**: Changes the color of the QR-Code itself.

-**Background Color**: Changes the Background Color.
+**Background Color**: Changes the background color.

 **Version**: Determines the version of the QR-Code.
-Higher versions increase the complexity of the QR-Code and allow for more Data to be stored in it.
+Higher versions increase the complexity of the QR-Code and allow for more data to be stored in it.

-**Size**: Changes the "line thickness" of the QR-Code.
+**Size**: Changes the "line/block thickness" of the QR-Code.
+Your image resolution will be <number_of_blocks(determined by version) * size>.

 **Border Size**: Changes distance from the edge of the code to the border of the image.
 The lowest recommended value is 4.